 Son of Siri: Viv aims to go way beyond today’s digital assistants

-Viv seeking to supersede Google as "an intelligent interface to everything."
+Viv hopes to effectively supersede Google as "an intelligent interface to everything."

 There’s a confluence of technology advancements that are dramatically changing “search”: mobile, artificial intelligence, big data and natural language processing.
 From Siri and Alexa to Facebook M and Jibo, voice UIs and virtual assistants are the future.